 Sustained economic reform significantly raises real GDP per capita over a 5- to 10-year horizon.
 Despite the unpopularity of the Washington Consensus, its policies reliably raise average incomes.
 Countries that had sustained reform were 16% richer 10 years later.
 As for the method: In this paper, we define generalized reform as a discrete, sustained […]

-The post Political and social correlates of Covid-19 mortality appeared first on Marginal REVOLUTION.
+The post The Washington Consensus Works: Causal Effects of Reform, 1970-2015 appeared first on Marginal REVOLUTION.